bwagner78/bwagner78.github.io/_posts/2021-01-20-Pulling Up My Anxiety By the Roots.md

 Do not be anxious about anything.

 Does such a command strike you as unhelpful or even insensitive?
-Does it seem like this is the last thing you would want to say to a friend who is weighed down by anxious care?
+Does it seem like the last thing you would want to say to a friend weighed down by anxious care?

 <!-- *read more* -->